-Car Pick Up ☐ Meet your ride in the car pick-up line. \sim Your ride may park their car and come to the school to pick you up if you have an after-school meeting or plan to stay on campus.
+Car Pick Up ☐ Meet your ride in the car pick-up line. σ Your ride may park their car and come to the school to pick you up if you have an after-school meeting or plan to stay on campus.
 You may not walk alone into the parking lot and get into your car.
-Sick or \square If you are sick, tell an adult and get a pass from an adult and go to the health room.
-Injured ☐ If you had a fever or threw-up yesterday, you need to wait a whole day before returning to school. ☐ If you get injured at school, get a pass from an adult and go to the health room. and got injured at comes, get a pass from an additional go to the meant recini Medication Medication ☐ If you take medicine at school, you will do that in the health room.
-This medicine will have a note from a doctor. ☐ You may not keep or take any medicine brought from home without a doctor note. • This includes cough drops, cold medicine, and medicated lotions. ☐ You may put on sunscreen yourself if you have a note from your parents.
-Recess ☐ All students go to recess every day. o Take an extra layer to recess to recess when it is cold or raining.
-Do your best to stay 12 dry.
-VI IX ☐ If you need a coat, hat, or gloves - talk to Ms. Powers.
+Sick or \Box If you are sick, tell an adult and get a pass from an adult and go to the health room.
+Injured ☐ If you had a fever or threw-up yesterday, you need to wait a whole day before returning to school. ☐ If you get injured at school, get a pass from an adult and go to the health room.
+Medication ☐ If you take medicine at school, you will do that in the health room.
+This medicine will = have a note from a doctor.
+You may not keep or take any medicine brought from home without a doctor note.
+This includes cough drops, cold medicine, and medicated lotions. ☐ You may put on sunscreen yourself if you have a note from your parents.
+Recess All students go to recess every day.
+Take an extra layer to recess to recess when it is cold or raining.
+Do your best to stay ₹ dry. רוע If you need a coat, hat, or gloves - talk to Ms. Keller.
 See expected behaviors matrix for playground rules.
-Birthdays ☐ Happy birthday!
-Due to health reasons and allergies, birthday treats are not allowed. iii We will help you celebrate on your special day - no need to bring anything! ☐ To respect the feelings of all students, when sending out invitations, we ask that you = mail them, hand deliver them to the friends' homes, or make email or phone invitations.
+Birthdays Happy birthday!
+Due to health reasons and allergies, birthday treats are not allowed. ::: We will help you celebrate on your special day - no need to bring anything! ~ ☐ To respect the feelings of all students, when sending out invitations, we ask that you mail them, hand deliver them to the friends' homes, or make email or phone invitations.
 Invitations may not be handed out at school including before/after in line-up unless you are inviting the entire class.
 Dress ☐ Wear shoes appropriate for running, climbing, and playing on recess equipment, stairs, Guidelines outdoor terrain, and participating in P.E. ☐ Your clothing covers underwear and torso (stomach and back).
 Layered tank undergarments are allowed. ☐ Clothing may not promote alcohol, tobacco, drugs, sexist/racist themes, profanity, violence, illegal/dangerous weapons, sexual connotations or gangs.
-Items from Value may being anything you need to echael to help you do your work Home You may bring anything you need to school to help you do your work.
-You may bring a half from home to play with Plages but your name on it and he You may bring a ball from home to play with.
-Please put your name on it and be prepared to share it with all classmates.
-No baseballs, lacrosse balls, or small '♣ bouncy balls please. ك Leave your toys, games, and cards at home unless given special permission by your teacher to use in your classroom. teacher to use in your diassroom.
+Items from You may bring anything you need to school to help you do your work.
+Home You may bring a ball from home to play with.
+Please put your name on it and be • prepared to share it with all classmates.
+No baseballs, lacrosse balls, or small + bouncy balls please. ت ☐ Leave your toys, games, and cards at home unless given special permission by your teacher to use in your classroom.
 Electronics ☐ You may bring a cell phone to school.
-Please keep it turned off and left in your backpack during the day.
-You may wear a Smart Watches to school.
+Please keep it turned off and left in your backpack during the day. ☐ You may wear a Smart Watches to school.
 During the day it must be disabled from text/internet and only used as a watch.
-You may not use your watch to take pictures, text, or call people during the day. ☐ You may bring an eReader to school and use it for reading books but not playing games or using the internet.
+You may not use your watch to take pictures, text, or call people during the day.
+You may bring an eReader to school and use it for reading books but not playing games or using the internet.